offbyone/ideas/content/old/general-thoughts/infotainment-glut.md

+---
-Title: Infotainment Glut
+title: Infotainment Glut
+slug: infotainment-glut
-date: 2004-11-09 08:16
+date: "2004-11-09 08:16"
+category: General Thoughts, Internet, Media, Rants
+tags:
+  - internet
+  - media
+  - rants
 author: offby1
-category: General Thoughts, Internet, Media, Rants
-tags: internet, media, rants
-slug: infotainment-glut
 status: draft
+---
 A story on Wired News entitled "\`Stop Trying to Persuade Us \<http://www.wired.com/news/culture/0,1284,65640,00.html\>\`\__" should be required reading for advertising execs.

 The only problem is, this is not a grassroots "we're sick of this shit" story, but rather a reasoned objection to the current state of affairs.
 I guess it's actually even a bit less than that -- It's pretty much the shell of an argument.
 Entertainment as information itself.